MJ Melendez Preview, Player Props: Royals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.80 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.79).

-- Athletics pitchers combine to surrender 169 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (170 total, 1.4 per game).

-- Blackburn (3-3) gets the starting nod for the Athletics in his 14th start of the season.
-He's put together a 4.09 ERA in 72 2/3 innings pitched, with 74 strikeouts.
+- Jimenez starts for the first time this season for the Athletics.

-- The right-hander last pitched on Wednesday against the St. Louis Cardinals, when he tossed seven scoreless innings while giving up six hits.
+- The 29-year-old righty has appeared in relief nine times this season.

 © 2023 Data Skrive.
 All rights reserved.